Making espresso at home

 electric coffee grinder

-Depending on the filter you have, a double espresso (the one that gives the best result thanks to the perfectly cylindrical filter) requires no less than 15 grams of coffee.
-If you take into account that a Nespresso capsule contains 5 grams of coffee, you understand why the result is a bit bland.
+Depending on the filter you have, a double espresso (the one that gives the best result because of the perfectly cylindrical filter) needs no less than 15 grams of coffee.
+If you take into account that a Nespresso capsule contains 5 grams of coffee you understand why the result is a bit bland.

-The coffee must be finely ground, but not into powder: the water must pass through without problems.
+Coffee should be ground fine, but not powdered: water should pass through smoothly.
 The factors are:

-• Quantity: the more powder, the more loaded the coffee will be - but be careful not to overdo it, otherwise the water will remain in contact with the powder for too long and the result will be an over-extracted, bitter espresso
+• Quantity: the more powder, the stronger the coffee will be-but be careful not to overdo it, otherwise the water will stay in contact with the powder too long and the result will be an over-extracted, bitter espresso

-• Fineness: it is essential to find the right one.
-Start with a coarse grind and then go further and further towards the end.
+• Fineness: essential to find the right one.
+Start with a coarse grind and then go finer and finer.
 At first the espresso will be a bit acidic (under-extraction).
-When you begin to perceive bitter notes you have exaggerated the finesse (over-extraction).
-Yes, the coffee is not bitter.
+When you start to perceive bitter notes you have overdone the fineness (over-extraction).
+Yes, coffee is not bitter.

-A tip: ground coffee becomes rancid after a few hours if exposed to air (yes ...).
-Therefore, always "clean" the grinder in the morning with a few grams of coffee which you will then throw away.
+A word of advice: ground coffee becomes rancid after a few hours if exposed to air (yes, it does...).
+So always "clean" the grinder in the morning with a few ounces of coffee that you will then throw away.

-You have seen thousands of baristas casually press the coffee into the filter as if it were an unimportant step.
+You have seen thousands of baristas casually pressing coffee into the filter as if it were an unimportant step.
 Wrong.
-Pressing is essential.
+Pressing is critical.

-1. If it is not always done in the same way, all of the above is worth nothing.
-Finely ground and not pressed or coarsely ground and hard pressed, and the result will be similar ...
+1. If it is not always done in the same way all the talk above is worthless.
+Grind fine and don't press or grind coarse and press hard, and the result will be similar...

-2. If you do not press evenly, but for example press more on one side, the water will be channeled only in some areas, giving you ... an over-extracted (bitter) espresso with little body.
+2. If you don't press evenly, but for example press more on one side, the water will only funnel into certain areas, giving you ... an over-extracted (bitter) espresso with little body.

-Then you give the filter a few taps in order to distribute the dust, and then press it well (around 15 kg) ... always the same!
+Then you give a few taps to the filter so as to distribute the powder, and then you press it down hard (around 15 kg)... still the same!

-It goes without saying that the filter must be perfectly cleaned of the old dust before accepting the new one!
+Ça va sans dire that the filter must be perfectly cleaned of the old dust before accommodating the new!

 The disbursement